Filming locations of hit suspense show become popular tourist attractions

-Many of the sets in the show, such as the "Ben Li Shi Duo" Store at the street corner, the Xinhua Bookstore on the pedestrian street, and the "Shui Jing Tou" restaurant, were filmed in an old township called Chikan in Zhanjiang, South China's Guangdong Province, according to a video posted by Pear Video on Sina Weibo on Sunday.
+Many of the sets in the show, such as the "Ben Li Shi Duo" Store at the street corner, the Xinhua Bookstore on the pedestrian street, and the "Shui Jing Tou" restaurant, were filmed in an old township called Chikan in Zhanjiang, South China's Guangdong Province, according to a video posted by Pear Video on Sina Weibo.

 One local resident said in the video that he thought the cast were filming a lousy TV drama, and never expected the show to become so popular.